timothyveldhuizen/vue-parking-garage/README.md

 In this project Vue cli is installed as dev dependency of npm.
 To create a new app run `"npx vue create my-app-name"` with default settings.
 Then a new folder will appear with a skeleton Vue app.
-Go to the folder `"cd my-app-name"` and run the app with Yarn `"npx yarn serve"`,
+Go to the folder `"cd my-app-name"` and run the app with Yarn `"npx yarn serve"`

 ## Components

-ParkingGarages: contains the whole feature of filtering parking garages
+- ParkingGarages: contains the whole feature of filtering parking garages
-SearchPlace: contains input field to search for a parking garage by place
+- SearchPlace: contains input field to search for a parking garage by place
-SearchFilter: contains options to filter for parking garage
+- SearchFilter: contains options to filter for parking garage
-ParkingGarageList: contains a list of parking garages
+- ParkingGarageList: contains a list of parking garages
-ParkingGarageItem: contains parking garage information
+- ParkingGarageItem: contains parking garage information

 ## Data

-SearchPlace: dynamic data that changes over time (in this case user input)
+- SearchPlace: dynamic data that changes over time (in this case user input)
-SearchFilter: dynamic data that changes over time (in this case user input)
+- SearchFilter: dynamic data that changes over time (in this case user input)
-ParkingGarageList: static data from external source (json)
+- ParkingGarageList: static data from external source (json)
-ParkingGarageItem: static data from external source (json)
+- ParkingGarageItem: static data from external source (json)

 ## Challenge